GovTechSG/seed-documentation/offboard-device/windows-os-using-script.md

 !>**Important note**<br> Make sure you complete Step 2 immediately after Step 1.
 If not, your device update policy can push the latest version of the deleted SEED components.

-## Step 2: Submit Intune Device ID
+## Step 2: Submit Intune Device ID to remove device record

 ### Prerequisites